Skip to Content

 Baghar stirred into the mutton paya soup.

-If you enjoy this recipe, try one of these Pakistani favorites!
+If you enjoy this meal, try one of these Pakistani recipes!

 Mutton paya soup in a serving bowl.